CVs can be used:

 - A CV should be rewritten or heavily edited for each job you apply for in order to target it at the employer.
 You should never send a generic CV for a job.

-Further information is given on our CV Advice Sheet.
+Further information is given on our CVs.
 This advice sheet also gives some example CVs.

 A full introduction to CV writing can be found in our CVs and Applications Learning Resources available via the Resource Library.